suhana0804/bots-collection/README.md

 - Python
 - Streamlit

-## How to Run

-  Install Streamlit:

-pip install streamlit

-  Run the chatbot application:

-streamlit run chatbot_streamlit.py

-After running the command, Streamlit will open the chatbot in your web browser.

 # Quiz Bot

 A GUI based quiz chatbot that asks multiple-choice questions and calculates the final score.